Vuk Karadžić: Recognition and legacy

 Literary historian Jovan Deretić summarized his work as "During his fifty years of tireless activity, he accomplished as much as an entire academy of sciences."

 Karadžić was honored across Europe.
 He was chosen as a member of various European learned societies, including the Imperial Academy of Sciences in Vienna, Prussian Academy of Sciences and Russian Imperial Academy of Sciences.
 He received several honorary doctorates. and was decorated by Russian and Austro-Hungarian monarchs, Prussian king, Order of Prince Danilo I and Russian academy of science.
 UNESCO proclaimed 1987 the year of Vuk Karadzić.
 Karadžić was also named an honorary citizen of the city of Zagreb.

+Vukov Sabor cultural event was established in Tršić on the day of the opening of the renovated birth house of Vuk Karadžić, September 17, 1933.
+Since then it has been held annually in September, with 20-30,000 visitors in attendance.
 On the 100th anniversary of Karadžić's death (in 1964) student work brigades on youth action "Tršić 64" raised an amphitheater with a stage that was needed for organizing the Vukov sabor, and students' Vukov sabor.
 In 1987 Tršić received a comprehensive overhaul as a cultural-historical monument.
 Also, the road from Karadžić's home to Tronoša monastery was built.
 Karadžić's birth house was declared Monument of Culture of Exceptional Importance in 1979, and it is protected by Republic of Serbia.
 Recently, rural tourism has become popular in Tršić, with many families converting their houses into buildings designed to accommodate guests.
 TV series based on his life were broadcast on Radio Television of Serbia.
 His portrait is often seen in Serbian schools.
 Federal Republic of Yugoslavia and Serbia and Montenegro awarded a state Order of Vuk Karadžić.

 Vuk's Foundation maintains the legacy of Vuk Stefanović Karadžić in Serbia and Serb diaspora as well.
 A student of primary (age six or seven to fourteen or fifteen) or secondary (age fourteen or fifteen to eighteen or nineteen) school in Serbia, that is awarded best grades for all subjects at the end of a school year, for each year in turn, is awarded at the end of his final year a "Vuk Karadžić diploma" and is known (in common speech) as "Vukovac", a name given to a member of an elite group of the highest performing students.